367718/camp/chiaki/README.md

 On construction, a file with the specified name and the "ck" extension will be loaded from the current directory.
 Symlinks are not supported.

-The maximum allowed size of the loaded list is 512 KiB.
+An invalid entry encountered while deserialization will cause the next entries, if any, to be skipped.
+This can lead to data loss.

-An invalid entry encountered while loading a list will cause the next entries, if any, to be skipped.
+File size is limited to 512 KiB.

 ## API